-Pastoral Support Programme (PSP)
+5. Pastoral Support Programme (PSP)

-This can be activated at any stage of a student's Redborne career if the Pastoral team think there is serious risk of disaffection, exclusion, permanent exclusion or criminal activity.
-PSPs are live documents but contain many short term (normally fortnightly) targets and review points.
-All students returning from a fixed term exclusion are placed on a PSP as a matter of course.
+- 5.1 This can be activated at any stage of a student's Redborne career if the Pastoral team thinks there is serious risk of disaffection, suspension, Expulsion or criminal activity.
+PSPs are live documents but contain many short term (normally fortnightly) targets and review points. - 5.2 All students returning from a fixed term suspension are placed on a PSP as a matter of course, but they could be introduced and used to support a student at any time as pastoral staff deem necessary.

-Isolation in BASE
+6. Isolation in BASE

-Where appropriate, a student may be withdrawn from lessons and registration periods, and will be supervised by a member of staff working in isolation for the day or part of a day.
+- 6.1 Where appropriate, a student may be withdrawn from lessons and registration periods, and will be supervised by a member of staff working in isolation for the day or part of a day.
 Work is provided for students to complete whilst in BASE.
-Parents will be informed by phone call or if this is not possible, via email.

-Isolation within BASE for one day carries a penalty of 20 behaviour points.
+Parents will be informed by phone call or if this is not possible, via email. - 6.2 Isolation within BASE for one day carries a penalty of 20 behaviour points.

-Contacting parents
+7. Contacting parents

-If a student persistently misbehaves or works below the standard possible, parents should be informed and may be asked to come into school to meet with the Head of Year and/or a member of the SLT.
+7.1 If a student persistently misbehaves or works below the standard possible, parents should be informed and may be asked to come into school to meet with the Head of Year and/or a member of the SLT.
 In some cases the Form Tutor or a member of the BASE team may also be present.